dwavesystems/dimod/docs/intro/intro_symbolic_math.rst

 Symbolic Math
 =============

 *dimod*'s support for symbolic math can simplify your coding of problems.
-For example, a problem of finding the rectangle with the greatest area for a given perimeter, :math:`P = 8`,
+For example, consider a problem of finding the rectangle with the greatest area for a given perimeter, which you can formulate mathematically as,

 .. math::